andrewvc/em-zeromq/README.md

 but I just pulled my hair trying to figure out why my test code was not working so now you have been warned !

+## Breaking changes: 0.2.x => 0.3.x ##

+Until the gem hit the 1.0 mark you should not use the "~>" operator in your Gemfile, lock yourself to the exact version you want.
+That said I will use the second digit to flag api changes but be aware that small changes can still occur between releases.

 ## Example ##
 ```ruby